 However, how regularly do we question the artist?
 Are we able to differentiate the female nudes seen through a male artist's eye, in comparison to a female's?
 Is this purely a body they are painting, or is there a noticeable difference of energy between the male and female artists' paint stroke?
-In order to look further into this questioning, I have chosen to analyse six works of female nudes in UK collections, three by male artists, three by female: 'The Rokeby Venus' by Velázquez, Nude in a Black Armchair by Picasso, Female Nude by Modigliani, Nude in an Armchair by Joan Eardley, Study for 'Branded' by Jenny Saville and Nude by Vanessa Bell.
+In order to look further into this questioning, I have chosen to analyse six works of female nudes, three by male artists, three by female: 'The Rokeby Venus' by Velázquez, Nude in a Black Armchair by Picasso, Female Nude by Modigliani, Nude in an Armchair by Joan Eardley, Study for 'Branded' by Jenny Saville and Nude by Vanessa Bell.

-When discussing the depiction of the female form, through a male artists’ eye, the obvious thought is the sexualisation of the female nude.
+When discussing the depiction of the female form, through a male artist's eye, the obvious thought is the sexualisation of the female nude.
 It is important to bear in mind that in the eras in which these artists were painting, life models infamously held relationships with the artists that painted them.
 So is it any surprise that male artists can be seen to sexualise the female nude in their work?

 It seems as if they have had their poses manufactured for them.
 Many artists can spend their lives painting the nude female form, however, no matter how much studying a male artist can do, he is not a female.
 In my opinion, this comes across in these male artists' works, as the female forms appear to be an object of admiration: they are painted on a pedestal.

 Now, whenever I see a painting of a female nude that I don't recognise, I try to guess whether or not the artist was female or male.
 Believe it or not, my guess is usually correct, insinuating that one can tell if the female nude has been painted through the eyes of a female or male artist.
 Artists often paint their viewpoint of the world, highlighting the comparison between the male artists' idealised and sexualised female and the female artists' nudes, which contain a far deeper emotional connection.
-I am interested in whether this energy can subliminally change the viewers’ experience of a painting.
+I am interested in whether this energy can subliminally change the viewer's experience of a painting.
 As it is totally subjective we can never know, but I am sure when a male artist is painting a female nude in 2018 they have a lot more to answer for than female artists do.

 Venetia Berry, artist